-Finding the shortest path between two points has been the intrinsic need of humans to accomplish maximum efficiency.
-However, due to the asymmetrical nature of geographical infrastructure with extreme diversity, it is an intractable and gargantuan task to optimize the routes manually.
+While finding the shortest path between two points has been the intrinsic need of humans to accomplish maximum efficiency due to the asymmetrical nature of geographical infrastructure with extreme diversity, it is an intractable and massive task to optimize the routes manually.
 For industries associated with mobility, transport/shipping, supply chain, and logistics, the routing framework must be near perfect to preempt certain situations and proactively approach uncertainties.
 Route optimizers/planners leveraged with advanced insights, machine learning, cognitive computing, and deep learning are ideal for effectively planning pathways.
 Route optimizers are extensively helpful for delivery services as well.
 They automatically schedule departures and arrivals at multiple stops to improve system efficacy.

 Challenges Faced by the Customers

 For shipments involving multiple deliveries into the same distant regions, clustering is a possibility thereby significantly increasing shipping expenditures and ultimately impacting delivery timelines.
 In such a case accurate extrapolation is required prior to the dispatch of deliverables.
 Dispatching lines hence having advanced integration solutions of route optimization coupled with AI are able to cope with such situations.
 Load pooling or pool distribution is hence the preferred alternative course adopted in case clustering is foreseen by the AI enabled algorithms.

 Given how complex and subtle weather forecast can be, managing the routes w.r.t unprecedented climatic conditions is always a prohibitively tough assignment.
 Luckily due to availability of Big Data and sophisticated computational architectures, scheduled route optimization is a dynamic solution in such an unstable environment with so many variables to be considered.